stephenjarrell19/NeRF-Diffusion/README.md

 </p>

 Method:
 "To enable plausible and 3D-consistent predictions, we instead take a two step approach as outlined in Figure 2.
-First, we learn a probabilistic view-synthesis model that, us- ing geometry-guided diffusion, can model the distribution of images from query views given the sparse-view context (Section 4.1).
+First, we learn a probabilistic view-synthesis model that, using geometry-guided diffusion, can model the distribution of images from query views given the sparse-view context (Section 4.1).
 While this allows generating detailed and di- verse outputs, the obtained renderings lack 3D consistency.
-To extract a 3D representation, we propose a 3D neural dis- tillation process that ‘distills’ the predicted view distribu- tions into a consistent 3D mode (Section 4.2)."
+To extract a 3D representation, we propose a 3D neural distillation process that ‘distills’ the predicted view distribu- tions into a consistent 3D mode (Section 4.2)."

 #### RenderDiffusion: https://arxiv.org/abs/2211.09869

 ### Prior knowledge to train faster NeRF
   #### DietNeRF: https://github.com/ajayjain/DietNeRF

+# Applications
-### Applications - ARCLab Papers:
+### ARCLab Papers:
 #### https://arxiv.org/pdf/2210.16674.pdf